KASHISH creates history, Indian LGBTQ short films to get theatrical release in 8 cities

-MUMBAI: KASHISH Mumbai International Queer Film Festival, South Asia’s biggest LGBTQ film festival, is creating a new landmark for Indian LGBTQ short films, with the theatrical release of 4 short films in PVR Cinemas on Jan 21st & 22nd in 8 cities – Mumbai, New Delhi, Kolkata, Bangalore, Hyderabad, Pune, Nagpur and Chandigarh.
-Tickets can be booked through Vkaao
+KASHISH Mumbai International Queer Film Festival, South Asia’s biggest LGBTQ film festival, is creating a new landmark for Indian LGBTQ short films, with the theatrical release of 4 short films in PVR Cinemas on Jan 21st & 22nd in 8 cities – Mumbai, New Delhi, Kolkata, Bangalore, Hyderabad, Pune, Nagpur and Chandigarh.
+Tickets can be booked through Vkaao https://www.vkaao.com//movie-details/2019/best-of-kashish or through BookMyShow, or can be bought at the venues on the day of the shows.

 “This is a historic moment in Indian LGBTQ movement – where Indian LGBTQ short films can be watched on the big screen as a ticketed event in PVR cinemas.
 We can feel the palpable excitement of the filmmakers who are finding a voice to reach across to audiences.
 We are thankful to Vkaao alongwith PVR cinemas and BookMyShow for making this dream come true.
 We sincerely hope audiences will fill the theaters and give this initiative a big push”, said Sridhar Rangayan, founder festival director of KASHISH.